News•July 1, 2015

 As the sun comes up on July, 356 wildfires are burning in western Canada and another 297 are active in Alaska.
 For the year-to-date, wildfires have burned 3.2 million acres in western Canada and 1.8 million acres in Alaska.
 Both numbers are well above the long-term average and in the case of Alaska, are in record territory for the amount of acreage burned for this time of year.
 Similar stories have played out in Siberia in 2013 and Canada’s Northwest Territories in 2014.

-Fires in NW Territories in Line with ‘Unprecedented’ Burn
+RELATEDFires in NW Territories in Line with ‘Unprecedented’ Burn

 Alaska Entering New Era for Wildfires